Overview of larger runners

 GitHub-owned images: These images are maintained by GitHub and are available for Linux x64, Windows x64, and macOS (x64 and arm) runners.
 For more information on these images and a full list of included tools for each runner operating system, see the GitHub Actions Runner Images repository.

 Partner Images: Partner images are not managed by GitHub and are pulled from the Azure Marketplace.
-For more information about about the Windows 11 desktop image see Microsoft Windows 11 Desktop.
+For more information about the Windows 11 desktop image see Microsoft Windows 11 Desktop.
 For more information about the GPU runner compatible images, see NVIDIA GPU-Optimized VMI and Data Science Virtual Machine - Windows 2019.
 For more information about the images for ARM-powered runners, see the actions/partner-runner-images

 repository.
 This is also the place to provide feedback or report issues about third-party images.